 RESEARCH PROJECT & EXHIBITION:

-Old sea charts are dotted with phantom islands – landforms that never existed or were lost under the ocean.
+Old sea charts are dotted with phantom islands – that is, landforms that never existed or were lost under the ocean.
 Only their names hint at what their finders saw.
 Was Bale of Cotton named for its soft chalk cliffs?
 What sadness inspired the appellation Enfant Perdu (lost child)?
 How did the Atlantic Isle come to be in the Pacific?
-And who were those sailors and pirates – Ruiz, Kendrick, Gama, George – whose European names on the map gain an exotic gloss from being scattered in a far-off sea?
-(No Such Place exhibition wall caption, Cathy Haynes, 2010)
+And who were those sailors and pirates – Ruiz, Kendrick, Gama, George – whose European names lie scattered across far-flung seas?

-In 2010 Alfredo Cramerotti commissioned me to make a project on fictional maps for Derby QUAD.
-This gift of a research project sent me on a chase through library archives, flea markets and the Internet looking for falsehood and fantasy in what looks like factually exact cartography.
+In 2010 Alfredo Cramerotti commissioned me to make a research project on fictional maps for Derby QUAD.
+This gift of a project sent me on a chase through libraries, flea markets and the Internet looking for falsehood and fantasy in what looks like factually exact cartography.

 “No Such Place was a kind of autobiographical map – it plotted the landscape of ideas inside Cathy’s head, including the routes connecting apparently distant topics” (Alfredo Cramerotti, curator).

-The newspaper report of FA Cook’s ‘discovery’ of the North Pole, from the collection of Cathy Haynes.
+Image: FA Cook’s ‘discovery’ of the North Pole in 1908, as reported in a newspaper of the time (from the collection of Cathy Haynes).
 It was later realised Cook had faked his journey.